How to increase your punching power in 3 simple steps. Watch our video below to get the best method of delivering unstoppable power.

 While the concept of sensitivity training is not unique within the various martial arts, the form and complexity that it takes in Wing Chun is unique.
 Known as Chi Sao, this exercise distinguishes Wing Chun from Boxing, Kickboxing, Karate, Brazilian Jiu Jitsu, and even other forms of Kung Fu.
 Here are some simple questions and answers that will help you understand why Chi Sao training in Wing Chun is considered important.
 What is Chi Sao?
 Chi Sao roughly translates […]

+What Makes Wing Chun Effective?
 The answer lies in the strategy of Wing Chun fighting.
 What distinguishes Wing Chun from most martial art styles is the attention to detail.
 The focus on correct structural integrity, efficiency of movement, and the development of short distance power.
 These are the concepts that we should be seeking to improve by scientifically testing against a resisting opponent with no knowledge of Wing Chun.
-If these concepts are valid then they would hold up to any test regardless of the […]
+If these concepts are valid then they would hold up to […]